Sorry in Italian: 15 Expressions for Apologizing Like a Pro

 In Italian, however, it’s not so simple.

 Italian has a variety of terms used to mean “sorry” in all its gradations.
-Using a more formal “sorry” in a brisk social situation—or vice versa—can sound awkward and confusing, much like in the above examples.
+Using a more formal “sorry” in a brisk social situation—or vice versa—can sound awkward and confusing.

-If you want to be able to navigate Italian social situations, you’ll have to learn to navigate the difference between “excuse me,” “pardon,” “sorry,” “I apologize” and everything in between.
+If you want to be able to navigate Italian social situations, you’ll have to learn the differences between “excuse me,” “pardon,” “sorry,” “I apologize” and everything in between.

 Read on to learn everything you need to know about apologizing in Italian.